mikegowen/react-starter/README.md

 "scripts": {
   "start": "webpack-dev-server --open --hot --mode development", "build": "webpack --mode production"
-}
+},
 …
  ```

  These are the command line scripts we can run to develop and build our app.
 We can run them by typing `npm start` and `npm run build` respectively.
-The `start` script tells `webpack-dev-server` that we're going to be developing and to watch for changes. the `build` script outputs our final bundled files to `/dist`.
-Those are the only files that are needed in production.
-Once our app is bundled, the source files are no longer used.
+The `start` script tells `webpack-dev-server` that we're going to be developing and to watch for changes.
+The `build` script outputs our final bundled files to `/dist`.

 **--open** – Automatically opens the default browser and loads the localhost environment.<br />
 **--hot** – Reload the browser automatically whenever a change is made to our app.<br />